SCRT-HQ/VaporShell/docs/glossary/Add-VSCloudFrontDistributionOriginCustomHeader.md

----
-layout: glossary
-title: Add-VSCloudFrontDistributionOriginCustomHeader
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSCloudFrontDistributionOriginCustomHeader

 ## SYNOPSIS
-Adds an AWS::CloudFront::Distribution.OriginCustomHeader resource property to the template
+Adds an AWS::CloudFront::Distribution.OriginCustomHeader resource property to the template.
+A complex type that contains HeaderName and HeaderValue elements, if any, for this distribution.

 ## SYNTAX